MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/products-versions-privacy-controls.md

 To configure these privacy controls for your users that are using Office on Windows devices in your organization, you can use Group Policy or the Office cloud policy service.
 For more information, see [Use policy settings to manage privacy controls for Microsoft 365 Apps for enterprise](manage-privacy-controls.md).

 > [!NOTE]
-> The "Allow the use of additional optional connected experiences in Office" privacy control is supported on the following *volume licensed* versions of Office, Project, and Visio.
+> The following *volume licensed* versions of Office, Project, and Visio only support the "Allow the use of additional optional connected experiences in Office" privacy control.
 > - Office 2019, Project 2019, and Visio 2019, when they're configured to use the PerpetualVL2019 update channel.
 In that case, you must be using at least Version 1808 (Build 10367.20048), which was released on October 13, 2020.
 > - Project 2019 and Visio 2019, when they're configured to use an update channel other than PerpetualVL2019.
 For example, if they're configured to use Current Channel, Monthly Enterprise Channel, or Semi-Annual Enterprise Channel.
 In that case, you must be using at least Version 1904.
 > - Project 2016 and Visio 2016 that are installed by using Click-to-Run instead of being installed by using Windows Installer (MSI).
 In that case, you must be using at least Version 1904.